lambdaclass/concrete/README.md

-- **Capabilities and linearity compose.** When a collection is explicitly disposed, its compiler-generated drop glue **inherits its elements' destructor capabilities**, derived at monomorphization — otherwise automatic destruction would perform authority invisibly.
+- **Capabilities and linearity compose.** When a collection is explicitly disposed, its compiler-generated drop glue **inherits its elements' destructor capabilities**, derived at monomorphization — otherwise automatic destruction would become an invisible authority path.
 Two guarantees made to hold at once.
 - **The interpreter and the judgment modules make the compiler verifiable.** Each semantic decision lives in one pure module (arithmetic, types, capabilities, ownership); an interpreter runs the reference semantics and is differentially